Superquinn founder Feargal Quinn dies aged 82

 Businessman, politician and media personality Feargal Quinn has died at the age of 82 after a short illness.

-In a long career, Mr Quinn was best known as the founder of the Superquinn supermarket chain and as an independent senator for 23 years.
+In a long career, Mr Quinn was best known as the founder of the Superquinn supermarket chain.
+He was also an independent senator for 23 years.

-Born in Dublin in 1936, he set up Quinns Supermarkets in Dundalk in 1960, changing the name to Superquinn in the early 1970s.
-He sold the successful business to a consortium in 2005.
+Born in Dublin in 1936, he set up Quinns Supermarkets in Dundalk in 1960 at the age of just 23, changing the name to Superquinn in the early 1970s.
+By 1976, the Sutton, Dublin-headquartered chain had expanded to seven outlets.

+It became one of Ireland’s biggest grocery chains, employing as many as 5,000 people at one point, and was credited with advancing standards of customer service for Irish shoppers.

+The business was sold to a consortium of investors in 2005 for €450 million and was subsequently bought out of receivership by Musgrave Group, which rebranded the stores under the Supervalu name.

 In recent years, he was known to television viewers as the presenter of RTÉ programme Retail Therapy, on which he offered advice to aspiring retailers.